 While some PCI programs are attractive because of their low cost, they may ultimately not help acquirers and merchants with their goal of becoming PCI compliant.

-SecurityMetrics offers a high-quality, more robust program because their objective is to get all merchants to achieve and maintain PCI compliance.
+SecurityMetrics offers a high-quality, robust program because their objective is to get all merchants to achieve and maintain PCI compliance.
 Currently, 93.6% of SecurityMetrics customers that started their SAQ have achieved a passing status within an average of 20.33 days.

 If you decide that SecurityMetrics is the best solution for you and your company, you can get more detailed information about their PCI Programs here.